Ayoub-EZYSMA/TBIBI-Mobile-Application/README.md

 -syncfusion_flutter_calendar: ^19.1.54
 -firebase_core : ^2.4.0

-Add an assets section, like this:
+## Add an assets section, like this:
   assets:
     - images/

-To add custom fonts to your application, add a fonts section like thiss :
+## Add custom fonts to your application, add a fonts section like thiss :
   fonts:
     - family: Handlee
       fonts: